-20% of car parking spaces are electric vehicle charging stations 40% of car parking spaces are electric vehicle charging stations
+20% of car parking spaces are electric vehicle charging stations . • .

 Credits available

 1 2

-Ref Terms Description Shell a nd core (non-residentia l and residential institutions only) CN1 Applicable assessment criteria Both options: This issue is not applicable to non-residential and residential institutions.
-Reside ntial - Partially fitted an d fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
-Genera ıl CN3 Existing compliant facilities and extensions to existing buildings Please refer to issue Tra 03a Alternative modes of transport.
+Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Both options: This issue is not applicable to non-residential and residential institutions.
+Reside ntial - Partially fitted an nd fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
+Genera al CN3 Existing compliant facilities and extensions to existing buildings Please refer to issue Tra 03a Alternative modes of transport.
 CN3.1 Building types Please refer to issue Tra 03a Alternative modes of transport.

-Ref Terms Description CN3.2 Access to the cycle store Access from the cycle store to the public right of way must not be through the residence, i.e. where cycles are stored in a shed in the back garden of a mid-terraced home and there is no back garden gate, this is non-compliant.
+Ref Terms Description CN3.2 Access to the cycle store Access from the cycle store to the public right of way must not be through the residence, i.e. where cycles are stored in a shed in the back garden of a midterraced home and there is no back garden gate, this is non-compliant.
 In blocks of flats and multi-dwellings with communal areas, communal cycle stores have to be located within 100m from the front door or the main entrance.
 If for strategic reasons (outside the control of the developer) the store cannot be located within the required distance, exceptions to the rule may be allowed.
 Full details must be provided and SGBC consulted prior to awarding credits.
 CN3.3 Storage space within the dwelling Where cycles are to be stored inside the dwelling, the credit cannot be achieved (unless within a porch of adequate space as defined in minimum space requirements).
 CN3.4 Folding cycles The provision of space for folding cycles stored within the dwelling would not achieve the credit.
 Folding cycles would be a temporary provision whereas the provision of cycle storage is a permanent feature.